Frequently Asked Questions About General Ecology Drinking Water Systems.

 What is a Seagull® IV Drinking Water Purification System, and what is it supposed to do?

-Simply stated, the Seagull® IV Systems is a truly unique, compact, point-of-use appliance designed to change virtually any treatable non-salted water into delicious drinking water that is both safe and enjoyable to consume.
+Simply stated, the Seagull® IV Systems is a truly unique, compact, point-of-use appliance designed to transform virtually any non-salted water into delicious, safe, and enjoyable drinking water.

-Because the Seagull® IV unit was developed with aircraft, yachting, and recreational vehicle applications in mind, it is especially rugged, dependable, simple, and easily serviced.
-It requires no additions of chemicals and no electricity.
-The Seagull® IV is a chemical free drinking water purification system.
+Because the Seagull® IV unit was developed with aircraft, yachting, and recreational vehicle applications in mind, it is especially rugged, dependable, simple, and easy to service.
+It requires no chemical additions and no electricity.
+The Seagull® IV is a chemical-free drinking water purification system.

 What is the “Structured Matrix™” and how does it work?